What Makes the Road to Hana so Famous? 20 Questions About the Road to Hana

 Q: What is Hana Fresh?

 Hana Fresh is an organic farm located in Hana.
-This is where we stop for lunch during the Skyline Hawaii Road to Hana tour.
+This is a popular stop for lunch along the Hana Highway.

 Q: Are all of the waterfalls the same?